U.S. gas stations still shut, prices at 7-yr high in slow recovery from cyberattack - Up News Info

 “The Southeast will continue to experience tight supply this week as terminals and gas stations are refueled,” said AAA spokesperson Jeanette McGee.
 “Over the weekend, gas prices started to stabilize, but are expected to fluctuate in the lead up to Memorial Day weekend.”

-North Carolina saw an average price increase of 20 cents per gallon from the previous week, according to tracking firm GasBuddy on Monday.
+North Carolina saw an average price increase of 20 cents per gallon from the previous week, according to GasBuddy.

 South Carolina, Virginia and Georgia all saw price increases of just under 20 cents per gallon.

-Some drivers in the region canceled trips to avoid using their gas supply.
-Traffic congestion in cities such as Richmond, Virginia; Atlanta; Greenville, South Carolina; and Charlotte and Raleigh, North Carolina fell last week from the week prior, according to Carol Hansen at location technology company TomTom.
+Some drivers in the region canceled trips.
+Traffic congestion in cities such as Richmond, Virginia; Atlanta; Greenville, South Carolina, and Charlotte and Raleigh, North Carolina, fell last week from the prior week prior, according to Carol Hansen at location technology company TomTom.

 The company began resuming its regular nomination process on Monday to allocate capacity to companies that use the line.